Floyd Otto Spencer and Esther LeBaron Spencer de McDonald, my parents —

 After future Pa’s conversion to Mormon fundamentalism, it wasn’t long thereafter before he and future Ma were lovers; and even sooner, snuggled up in the bed of/ the back of Pa’s pick-up truck, with Uncle Ben — or Uncle Alma? — in the cab at the wheel, hitting the unpaved rocky rutted road at top speed, while the vehicle bounced ‘n’ bumped up-‘n’-down (‘n’ humped ‘n’ pumped?) as they spead along towards the Mormon town, Colonia Juarez, Mexico — so Pa could get permission from Ma’s pa to marry Ma — while they were still hopefully chaste?!
 Hmmm!
 (I would’ve loved to have gone along for the ride, LOL!)

-So Daddy’s long-time wife Ava (Eva?), in short time and even shorter order, damned their marriage to hell by asking for a damnable divorce!
+So Daddy’s long-time wife Eva, in short time and short order, damned their marriage to hell by asking for a damnable divorce!
 And, in even shorter order, ordered Daddy out of her house because, in her book, he was a bastard who had basically badly bungled.

-In other words, he’d left his first wife mentally mortally wounded, which culminated in her making a bumble-beeline straight for the Maricopa County Courthouse line,* dragging along, behind, her’s and Pa’s eleven kids — the youngest still in the womb.
+In other words, he’d left his first wife mentally and mortally wounded, which culminated in her making a bumble-beeline straight for the Maricopa County Courthouse line,* dragging along, behind, hers and Pa’s ten or eleven kids — the youngest still in the womb?

 While at it, she obtained a Restraining Order … barring him from her and their kids’ from then on … and quite well forever!
 (Tears!!)
-So Daddy never met his and Eva’s last child, Vonda (born after they were divorced), till she was about seventeen!
+So Daddy never saw again, other than when she was a small baby, his and Eva’s last child, Vonda* (I am not sure if she was born before or after they were divorced), till she was around sixteen!

 I was fourteen at the time and present when they met.
 Daddy had to pull a lot of sneaky strings, behind Eva’s back, to see her, even then.
 And he felt lucky they got to meet at all — for Vonda was truly a beautiful but reticent doll!

 His son, Jimmy, whom he’d not seen since a baby, was there also.
-But Daddy’s kids thru his first-wife Eva had been so turned against him, it wasn’t a warm welcome; just a short reunion … but better than no reunion.)
+But Daddy’s kids thru his first-wife Eva had been so turned against him, it wasn’t a warm welcome; only a short reunion … but better than no reunion.

 *From my recollection, Daddy’s first wife’s name was “Eva.”
 But online records show her name as “Ava.”
 If you have correct information, please inform me.
 Otherwise, I can only go by my recollections … that go back many, many years.
 So I could have forgotten or was told incorrect details.
 Who knows?